Vehsamrak/backend-refactoring-challenge/README.md

 ### In progress
 * Review all tests.
 Tests with AAA
-* Zipcode id was string, but behave like integer.
-Property and column type were changed to integer

 ### Done
 * [Critical] Remove symfony cache directories from git